DaemonAlchemist/the-reducer/README.md

 - Simple - Creating a new entity (which includes the reducer, action creators, and selectors) is as easy as defining a type, and an entity definition object.
 - Fully typed - Providing complete type hinting in IDEs.
-- Flexible - works with any kind of entity type.
+- Flexible - works with any kind of entity type, including singleton entities.
 - Composable - The standard entity functions can be composed into custom entity APIs.
 - Optimized - Entity actions are processed only by the associated reducer.
 Third-party actions are ignored entirely.